Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Gather Farm-to-Table Local Produce

-If you’re visiting on a weekend, stop by the local farmers market.
-It has fantastic prices for top-quality produce.
-You can also find secluded picnic spots all around town so bring a blanket and your market snacks, and you’ve got a great affordable afternoon.
+They have fantastic prices for top-quality produce.
+You can also find secluded picnic spots all around town.
+Bring a blanket and your market snacks for a fun and affordable afternoon activity.

 Learn Something New at the Temecula Valley Museum